Presidency of Salomé Zourabichvili: New Investigation into Gamsakhurdia's Death

 Two days prior to Zourabichvili's inauguration, Constantine and Tsotne Gamsakhurdia, the sons of Georgia's first President Zviad Gamsakhurdia, announced concerns that the investigation into their father's controversial death in 1993, which is set to expire at the end of 2018 due to statute of limitations, would end without any clear results.
 They then announced the beginning of a hunger strike, demanding an expansion of the statute of limitations.
 Zviad Gamsakhurdia died in the midst of a civil war in a Mingrelian village on 31 December 1993, and Tbilisi, at the time controlled by Eduard Shevardnadze -who had participated in his ouster,- ruled his death a suicide.

 On 21 December, President Zourabichvili formally endorsed the request to expand the statute of limitations, calling Gamsakhurdia's death a "murder", a move supported by opposition and ruling party members of Parliament.
 Less than a week later, Parliament approved a bill to expand the statute of limitations for serious crimes from 25 to 30 years after the crime, following Constantine Gamsakhurdia's hospitalization.

 On 26 December, following the set-up of a new investigative group under the leadership of General Prosecutor Shalva Tadumadze, Tsotne Gamsakhurdia ended his hunger strike, thus promising a new investigation into his father's death.

 Use of Pardons

 Georgia's Constitution grants the President of Georgia the power to grant pardons.
 On 31 December 2018, President Zourabichvili used her pardon power to free three women from prison, including a pregnant woman, a mother of three, and a mother of a young child.

 It was revealed in January 2019 that three members, representing NGOs, of the 10-member Pardon Commission, tasked with making recommendations to the President, resigned from the Commission, prompting calls by Deputy Sophio Kiladze, head of Parliament's Human Rights Committee, to adopt more western standards with the pardoning processes, arguing that the previous administration's system of pardoning was "flawed".

 During her annual Address to Parliament, President Zourabichvili announced a plan to reform the pardon system in Georgia and place the pardoning infrastructure under the Ministry of Justice.

+On 23 June 2023, She pardoned Opposition Activist and CEO of the Mtavari Arkhi TV Channel Nika Gvaramia.